brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 ### Single Batch Experiments (Command-Line)

 The `run_batch.py` script is used for running one or more simulations without the GUI, with all results logged to the database.
+It is now fully configured via `sugarscape_g1mt/config.json`, though all parameters can be overridden from the command line.

 *   **Command Structure:**
     ```bash